LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

 Type Expressions
 ----------------

-A type expression consists of the word "type" followed by a set of curly braces (``{ ... }``).
-Within those curly braces reside a series of sections; each describing a different aspect of the type.
-These sections include: "parent";
+A type expression consists of the word ``type`` followed by a set of curly braces (``{ ... }``).
+Within those curly braces reside a series of sections;
+each describing a different aspect of the type.
+These sections include:
-"data"; "trait"; and "public", "protected", and "private" methods.
+"parent"; "data"; "trait"; and "public", "protected", and "private" methods.
 Each section begins with one of those words and ends at the beginning of the next section or the end of the type expression (which would be a close curly brace).
 Each section is optional.
 Sections can occur in any order.
 The sections "trait" and "parent" can occur only once.

 The most simple type definition is shown below.
 It defines a type named "person" and contains no sections.
 Therefore, the ``person`` type contains no methods or